 The school has clear policies strategies and procedures to ensure the safeguarding and welfare of children.
 All staff receive training on Safeguarding via TES portal.

-The school ensures that there is exemplary practice in ensuring the suitability and qualification of all adults looking after the children.
+The school uses outstanding practices in verifying the suitability and qualifications of all adults responsible for the children.

 All Devonshire House Staff receive Fire Awareness, Health and Safety and Prevent training.